-A cross connection is a contamination of drinking water through contact with polluted water.
+A cross connection is formed at any point where a drinking water line connects with equipment, systems containing chemicals or water sources of questionable quality.
+Outside water taps and garden hoses tend to be the most common sources of cross-contamination at home.
 For example, fluctuation in water pressure can cause water to be siphoned or sucked backwards through pipes and hoses.
 This could occur if the water pressure dropped when a hose was turned on to apply spray fertilizer.
 In such a situation, the fertilizer could be sucked back into the drinking water pipes.

 The Mendon Water Commission recommends the installation of backflow prevention devices, such as Hose Bibb vacuum breakers, on all hose connections in order to prevent cross connections.
 These are inexpensive and are available from your local plumbing contractor or supplier.
+For more information on backflow prevention, contact the Safe Water Drinking Hotline at 1-800-426-4791.

 As required by Massachusetts Drinking Water Regulations 310 CMR 22.22 (3) (b), the Mendon Water Commission has an approved Cross Connection Program Plan.
 All cross connections in Mendon businesses that are supplied by public water are surveyed by a certified backflow tester on an annual basis.
-These records are available for your inspection at the Water Commission office in the town hall.
+These records are available for your inspection at the Water Commission office in the Town Hall.